 Location.
-38° 58.329′ N, 90° 32.447′ W. Marker is near Grafton, Illinois, in Jersey County.
-Marker is on Lodge Boulevard, on the right when traveling west.
-Marker is on the grounds of Pere Marquette State Park, on a walkway across from the Pere Marquette Lodge and Conference Center.
+38° 58.334′ N, 90° 32.483′ W. Marker is near Grafton, Illinois, in Jersey County.
+Marker is on Lodge Boulevard, on the right when traveling east.
+Marker is on the grounds of Pere Marquette State Park, in front of the Lodge and Conference Center building.
 Touch for map.
 Marker is at or near this postal address: 13653 Lodge Boulevard, Grafton IL 62037, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-The CCC (a few steps from this marker); Illiniwek (within shouting distance of this marker); The Piasa Bird (about 300 feet away, Elijah Lovejoy (about 400 feet away); Hamilton Primary School (approx. 9.4 miles away); Pere Marquette & Joliet 1673 (approx. 11.2 miles away in Missouri); Lewis & Clark 1804 (approx. 11.2 miles away in Missouri); Louisiana Territory (approx. 11.2 miles away in Missouri).
+The Piasa Bird (within shouting distance of this marker); The CCC (within shouting distance of this marker); Pere Jacques Marquette (within shouting distance of this marker); Elijah Lovejoy (about 300 feet away, measured in a direct line); Hamilton Primary School (approx. 9½ miles away); Pere Marquette & Joliet 1673 Lewis & Clark 1804 (approx. 11.3 miles away in Missouri); Louisiana Territory (approx. 11.3 miles away in Missouri).
 Touch for a list and map of all markers in Grafton.

 Categories. • Native Americans •

 More.
 Search the internet for Illiniwek.